viamrobotics/docs/docs/viam/_index.md

 ## Robots

-A *robot* in Viam is a single-board computer, like a [Raspberry Pi](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html), running `viam-server` along with the hardware the computer controls.
+A *robot* in Viam is a computer, like a [Raspberry Pi](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html), running `viam-server` along with the hardware the computer controls.
 The term *component* describes a piece of hardware that a computer controls, like an arm or a motor.

 Robots can be small and simple or very complex.
-A movement sensor connected to a single-board computer is a robot.
-But a robot can also consist of multiple computers with many components, acting as one unit.
+A robot could be a single-board computer with a single sensor or LED wired to it, or a robot can consist of multiple computers with many components, acting as one unit.

 ![Robot components](img/robot-components.png)

 ## viam-server

-[`viam-server`](https://github.com/viamrobotics/rdk) is the open-source software which runs on each single-board computer in a robot and:
+[`viam-server`](https://github.com/viamrobotics/rdk) is the open-source software which runs on each computer in a robot and:

 - Creates, configures, and maintains the robot
 - Securely handles all communications